AMSOL Bursary South Africa 2023 – 2024

 ABOUT THE AMSOL BURSARY PROGRAMME – FIELDS COVERED

-The bursary will provide cover for tuition fees (as a minimum), however the following expenses may also be covered: textbooks and accommodation in residence, depending on availability of funds and the students personal circumstances.
-Students will be required to pay for their own registration fees.
+The bursary will provide cover for tuition fees, as a minimum.
+The bursary may also provide cover for the following expenses: textbooks and accommodation in residence – depending on the availability of funds and the student’s personal circumstances.
+Students will be required to pay their own registration fees.

 Once students have graduated, they may be required to take up employment with AMSOL – this will be at the discretion of the company and based on operational requirements.

-Successful candidates will be contacted within 2 months after the bursary closes (i.e. by 20 November 2021) – if you do not receive any feedback by this date, please regard your application as unsuccessful.
+Shortlisted/ successful candidates will be contacted within 2 months after the bursary closing date – if you do not receive any feedback by 10 December 2022, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE AMSOL BURSARY